zaphosting/docs/docs/vserver-linux-security-tips.md

 sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local
 sudo nano /etc/fail2ban/jail.local
 ```

 All settings can now be made in the `jail.local` file, including the services to be monitored.
-Now please only look at the part after `[Default]`.
+You should only look at the part after `[Default]`.
 The Default section is used for making default/general settings.

 Scroll down a little further in this file until you find this part and adjust it as follows, for example: